 Summer Creative Writing Workshop: SF and Fantasy and Romance and more!

-Join us Saturday, July 19th at the Marathon Center for Performing Arts in Findlay for a FREE creative writing workshop with a focus on “genre fiction”: Science-Fiction/Speculative Fiction, Fantasy, and Romance (among others)!
+Join us Saturday, June 27th on the University of Findlay campus for a FREE creative writing workshop on “genre fiction”: Science-Fiction/Speculative Fiction, Fantasy, Horror, Romance, Children’s Books, and more!

 This workshop is a free in-person event and open to all writers High School and older.